fxkr/paketannahme/README.md

 paketannahme stores files uploaded via HTTP on disk.

-It's simple enough that it can be used with curl.</br>
+It's simple enough that it can be used with curl.
-It doesn't serve the uploaded files back - it's one-way.</br>
+It doesn't serve the uploaded files back - it's one-way.
-It supports HTTP authentication, size and rate limiting.</br>
+It supports HTTP authentication, size and rate limiting.
-There are no run-time dependencies.</br>
+There are no run-time dependencies.

-Author: Felix Kaiser (felix.kaiser@fxkr.net)</br>
+Author: Felix Kaiser (felix.kaiser@fxkr.net)
 License: MIT (see LICENSE)

 ## Quickstart